Ropes & Gray Cements Position in New York with Leading Business Restructuring Partner Gregg Galardi

 “Ropes & Gray’s global sensibility, collaborative culture and strength in the business restructuring space were key drivers in my decision to join the firm,” said Mr. Galardi.
 “I look forward to working with its talented attorneys as we build a top-tier bankruptcy and special situations practice of the highest caliber.”

 With more than 300 lawyers in New York, Ropes & Gray is one of the 20 largest law firms in the city.
-The firm has expanded its presence in New York significantly in the past year with high-profile additions including capital markets partner Michael Littenberg in early January 2016 and five lateral partners in 2015: finance partner Joanne De Silva, mergers & acquisitions and private equity partner John Sorkin, and business & securities litigation partners David Hennes and Gregg Weiner.
+The firm has expanded its presence in New York significantly in the past year with high-profile additions including capital markets partner Michael Littenberg in early January 2016 and three lateral partners in 2015: mergers & acquisitions and private equity partner John Sorkin and business & securities litigation partners David Hennes and Gregg Weiner.